 Those with anxiety often have problems with their serotonin levels.
 Our free 7 minute anxiety test scores your anxiety severity so you can see if your serotonin levels may be affected, and provide you with ideas for how to treat and control it.

 What Is Serotonin and How Is It Related To Anxiety?

 Serotonin is a complex chemical that's everywhere in your body – even your gut.
 It does affect anxiety, but that doesn't tell the whole story.
-Make sure you take my anxiety test to learn more.
+Make sure you take my free 7 minute anxiety test to learn more.

 Serotonin is a chemical in your brain known as a neurotransmitter.
 Theories on why serotonin levels are low is mixed.
 One potential reason is that when you are anxious all the time, your brain undergoes a chemical change.
 Specifically, it begins to produce excess fear-related neurotransmitters, such as adrenaline, and not as many of the neurotransmitters associated with happiness and relaxation such as dopamine and serotonin.

 In reaction to this shift, the brain creates more receptors to handle all the excess fear neurotransmitters, and reduces the amount of serotonin receptors, which it deems less necessary.
 As a result, you become more prone to feeling anxious than to feeling relaxed.
 That may be one of the reasons serotonin is affected by anxiety.